pistakilla/Mule-Kick-Perk-Machine-Fix-For-Servers/README.md

 # Mule Kick Perk Machine Fix For Servers
-This mod fixes the Mule Kick having inconsistent spawns after a server rotates a map for Plutonium T5SP.
+This mod fixes the Mule Kick perk machines for Plutonium T5SP.
 This is a temporary fix, in later updates should make this mod obsolete.

+# Explaination
+Upon the first server boot, Mule Kick does not spawn initially.
+Only after the second map rotate does Mule Kick spawn.
+This can be inconsistent especially in coop.
+This mod ensures mule kick spawns at any instance.

 # Other Notes
 * Only works for Plutonium T5SP.
 Would not recommend using this on Steam.